Kalunge/namefy/README.md

   > `npm install`
   > This command will download all the dependancies of the project

+- Add json server to create a backend for the application
+> `npx npm install -g json-server`

+- Start JSON Server
+  > `json-server --watch db.json`

 - For tracking the linter errors in HTML file run:
   > `npx hint .`

 - For tracking the linter errors in CSS file run: